Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Administrators can require more advanced security policies to impose maximum age and avoid passcode reuse.

-Contacts features an elegant new look that minimises distraction and makes it easy to find the contact information you’re looking for.
+Contacts features an elegant new look that minimizes distraction and makes it easy to find the contact information you’re looking for.

 Click the Show Map button next to an address to see it in the Maps app.